danielwellman/hexagonal_kata_java/NOTES.md

   it would build out the whole application!    ...
 I think I'll resolve it by having only one entry in the birthday list and make sure it sends it to that person.
 That way I can add the logic for multiple steps entries and skipped people later.
+* I switched the Notifier from taking a String emailAddress to a Person.
+This coupling means that the notifiers now have full access to the new Person object.
+I could have had the Notifier take an Address (email, or in the future, some other social networking address) and a Name.
+That is another direction of decoupling that may be worth exploring.

 ## Ideas